PaulFrankling/recip_me/TESTING.md

 * Input fields correctly notifies the user if the Username or Password is too short or contains a symbol. &check;
 * Login page link works correctly. &check;
-* When user registers their account, it adds their credentials to [MongoDB](https://cloud.mongodb.com/).
+* When the user registers their account, it adds their credentials to [MongoDB](https://cloud.mongodb.com/).
 It shows the Username of each user but hashes the Password with the use of Werkzeug. &check;
 * Once registered, it correctly takes the user to their Profile page. &check;